thomasjball/PyExZ3/README.md

   - sym_exec `--start MAIN` FILE.py

-- **Arguments to starting function**: by default, sym_exec will associate a SymbolicInteger (with initial value 0) for each parameter to the starting function.
+- **Arguments to starting function**: by default, sym_exec will associate a symbolic integer (with initial value 0) for each parameter to the starting function.
 You can decorate the start function to specify concrete values for parameters (`@concrete`) so that they never will be treated symbolically; you can also specify